The Atacama Cosmology Telescope: Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect with SDSS DR15 Galaxies: Formalism

-Uncertainty inference via resampling has been used in previous kSZ pairwise analyses \citep{DeBernardis:2016pdv,Soergel:2016mce}.
-At least four resampling strategies have been proposed in the literature, with error bar estimates that vary up a factor of two among them (see Appendix in \citep{Soergel:2016mce} for more detail).
+To estimate the covariance, at least four resampling strategies have been proposed in the literature, with error bar estimates that vary up a factor of two among them (see Appendix in \citep{Soergel:2016mce} for more detail).
 As shown in \citep{Soergel:2016mce} there are systematic differences in the inference method that tend to dominate the uncertainty estimation.

-In this work we consider and compare two separate techniques for uncertainty estimation directly using the map data: jackknife (JK) estimation, the primary method used in \citep{DeBernardis:2016pdv,Soergel:2016mce}, and bootstrap estimation.

-For the JK estimation, the clusters are binned into $N$ subsamples, removing each subsample exactly once, and each time computing the pairwise estimator according to the remaining ($N-1$) subsamples.
-The covariance matrix is then given by

-where $\hat p_i^\alpha$ is the signal extracted from the $\alpha^{\mathrm{th}}$ JK sample for the $i^{\mathrm{th}}$ separation bin, and $\bar p_i$ is the mean of the $N$ JK samples \cite{2016MNRAS.461.3172S}.
-The inverse of $\hat C_{ij,JK}$ is a biased estimator of the true inverse covariance, and to address this one uses an additional correction factor \cite{Hartlap:2006kj},

-where $K$ is the number of comoving separation bins used in the analysis.
-For our analysis $N=1,000$ and $K=19$ separation bins in total, although we use $K=17$ in the performing the optical $\bar\tau$ fits (excluding the two smallest separation bins), as described in section~\ref{sec:tautheory}.

-For the bootstrap estimation, we randomly reassign the temperature decrements of galaxy positions allowing for repeated values (sampling with replacement).
-We repeat this process 1,000 times, computing the pairwise kSZ estimator for each replicant sample.
-We compute the covariance matrix as the sample covariance of the list of pairwise kSZ curves obtained with this process.

-For the \cs we have access to 560 noise simulations produced in \cite{Darwish:2020fwf} and generated using the pipeline described in \cite{Choi:2020ccd} (specifically, we use simulation version $v1.2.0$).
-We do not, however, have equivalent noise realizations for the \caof and \can maps.
-We use one noise simulation map (to keep computation times bounded), to compute JK or bootstrap uncertainties using 1,000 random catalog resamplings and compare these estimates to the average sample covariance obtained from the 560 simulations.

-In Appendix~\ref{sec:app:covest}, we summarize the findings of the covariance estimation comparison across the different methods, and motivate why we use the bootstrap derived estimates in the main analysis.